MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M02_ak.md

 5. Select **Done** to save the changes.

-You have successfully applied a sensitivity labels to an existing team.
+You have successfully applied a sensitivity label to an existing team.
 The configured settings of the Internal label are now applied to the Teams Rollout team.
 Continue with the next task.

 #### Task 4 – Test external access with sensitivity labels (optional)